aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 ### Assumptions

 - Used classic shadow instead of named shadow.
-- The _Device_ shadow is pre-created before device performs the get request on connect, otherwise shadow should be created first by publishing update with device current state.
+- The _Device_ shadow is pre-created before the device performs the get request on connect/re-connect.
-- The _Device_ continued to remain connected after initial connect, device waits for updates to the desired state/command, process them, and update local state as reported on device shadow.
+- The _Device_ remained connected after initial connect, device waits for updates to the desired configuration or command.
-- The _Device_ can notify the sending _Application_ that the command was received and processed if needed.
-All participants successfully receive, forward, and act up the message flows in either direction.
+- All participants successfully receive, forward, and act up the message flows in either direction.

 ## Implementation

-Both the _Application_ and the _Device_ use similar approaches to connecting, sending, and receiving messages.
+Both the _Client Application_ and the _Device_ can use similar approach while connecting, sending, and receiving messages.
 The code samples below are complete for each participant.

 {{% notice note %}}
 The code samples focus on the _command_ design in general.
 Please refer to the [Getting started with AWS IoT Core](https://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html) for details on creating things, certificates, and obtaining your endpoint.
 The code samples below are used to demonstrate the basic capability of the _Command_ pattern.